 The Financial Conduct Authority is the UK's main financial services regulator with authority over banks, building societies, credit unions and other firms engaging in financial activities.
 The FCA oversees compliance with AML regulations in the UK and has the power to investigate money laundering and terrorism financing offenses in conjunction with other law enforcement agencies and authorities The Financial Conduct Authority has three main objectives, which are:

-Protect consumers - to secure an appropriate degree of protection for consumers

-Protect financial markets - to protect and enhance the integrity of the UK financial system

-Promote competition - to promote effective competition in the interests of the consumers
+- 1. To protect consumers from bad conduct. - 2.
+To protect the integrity of the UK financial system. - 3.
+To promote effective competition in the interests of consumers.

 In order to achieve the above the FCA expects each company to: